TWUOnline/ldrs591/_posts/2017-11-24-formal-literature-review.md

 Here is a checklist of what you should include in this section:

 <ul>
-    <li>How will you organize the main body of your paper (e.g., themes or categories, chronologically, theoretical or methodological issues)?</li>
+    <li>How will you organize the results section e.g., themes or categories, chronologically, theoretical or methodological issues?</li>
     <li>Did you include at least 10 academic sources?</li>
     <li>Have you summarized the articles you have reviewed?</li>
     <li>Have you included the following information in your summaries: author and year of the study, purpose of the study, type of study conducted, data collection method, and key findings?</li>